railsbridge-boston/cookbook/finances.md

 Once an organization agrees to sponsor our workshop, make sure that they fill out [our form] so that we can keep track of them and their contributions.

-If the sponsor opted to receive an invoice (most cases), we should use their information from our form to fill out the Bridge Foundry [invoice request form].
+Using their responses, we'll need to fill out the Bridge Foundry [invoice request form].
 Every week, the Bridge Foundry team will process these requests and send the invoices out.
 Make sure that you include your email address in this form in case they have any questions.

-You can keep track of the invoice status by viewing the "Invoice Status" tab in the same spreadsheet mentioned above.
+You will be CC'ed on the invoice that will be sent to the sponsor.
+For bookkeeping, please also include the RBBsponsorships email address when filling out the request form.

+To keep track of the invoice status, you can revisit the invoice you were CC'ed on when BF sent it to the sponsor.
+Once the sponsor has paid, the invoice would be marked as PAID immediately.
+Feel free to reach out to Bridge Foundry at finance[at]bridgefoundry.org directly if you want something to be double-checked though.

 [our form]: http://goo.gl/forms/vOkyrWICtZXVImc12
 [invoice request form]: https://docs.google.com/forms/d/e/1FAIpQLSdUBNaXJP_DwF9wOQCKid1MnVM0a6yU5-i_7hvny7IMqCNLKw/viewform